gergelykralik/kralik.io/source/_posts/configure-multiple-monitors-hidpi-and-regular-on-ubuntu-for-usability.md

 title: Configure multiple monitors (HiDPI and regular) on Ubuntu for usability
 intro: How to use a regular monitor with a HiDPI one on Ubuntu.
 With this command you can upscale the regular monitor to match the resulution of the higher monitor.
 date: 2016-11-18 08:08:15
-tags: ubuntu, resolution, hidpi, xrandr
+tags:
+  - ubuntu
+  - hidpi
+  - xrandr
 ---

 I had some troubles using my regular full HD monitor alongside my HiDPI display in ubuntu.
 Tried using the built in text scaling functionality, but it only scaled up the text, and not the other elements.
 Ubuntu lacks the method of scaling up only one of the monitors effectively.